Ethnographic museums and the shapes of radical hope and reconciliation

 the psychological and emotional effects of museum engagements require more attention, may be more transformative, may require space for grief/recovery

 potentially, everything should be available for return

-make publics and social organisations part of the process
+make public and social organisations part of the process

 things need to be played, used, set in motion again

 telling more stories that allow engagement through the objects

 listening to the voices of where the objects come from